Modal Logical Neural Networks: Experiments

 \paragraph{Experimental Setup} We selected three distinct games to test the model's ability to recover different topological ``fingerprints'' of social dynamics.
 Scenario A (``The False Bunker'') features a deceptive dyad between England and Germany, where one partner adopted a predatory isolationist strategy.
 Scenario B (``The Grand Alliance'') provides a contrast with a stable, board-spanning cooperative triad (France, Russia, Turkey).
 Finally, Scenario C (``The Asymmetric Feud'') challenges the model with a complex dynamic of coercion and deceit, where Russia is forced into a dependency loop with a hostile Turkey.

-\paragraph{Results and Analysis} The MLNN successfully recovered the distinct topological signatures of all three games, demonstrating a robust capacity to map structural dependencies even when they diverge from expressed sentiment (Figure \ref{fig:three_scenarios}).
+\paragraph{Results and Analysis} The MLNN successfully recovered the distinct topological signatures of all three games (over 5 runs each, with learned $A_\theta$ values stable to $\pm$ 0.03), demonstrating a robust capacity to map structural dependencies even when they diverge from expressed sentiment (Figure \ref{fig:three_scenarios}).

-In \textbf{Scenario A (Game 433761)}, the model learned a tight block-diagonal structure for England and Germany, with near-perfect accessibility weights ($0.95$ and $0.98$).
+In \textbf{Scenario A (Game 433761)}, the model learned a tight block-diagonal structure for England and Germany, with near-perfect accessibility weights ($0.95 \pm 0.02$ and $0.98 \pm 0.01$).
 While ground truth reveals this was a predatory relationship, since England eventually consumed Germany, the model correctly identified the \textit{informational isolation} required for such a betrayal.
 By suppressing external links ($<0.05$), the model successfully characterized the dyad as a closed-loop system.
 This result highlights that high accessibility weights in our framework capture \textit{structural coupling} and high-stakes dependency, effectively flagging the relationship as critical regardless of the underlying benevolent or malevolent intent.

 In \textbf{Scenario B (Game 435086)}, the model accurately identified the stable ``Grand Alliance'' (France-Russia-Turkey).
-Unlike the sparse Bunker scenario, the model maintained high accessibility links across the triad: France links to Turkey ($1.00$), Turkey to France ($0.95$), and Russia to France ($0.76$).
+Unlike the sparse Bunker scenario, the model maintained high accessibility links across the triad: France links to Turkey ($1.00 \pm 0.00$), Turkey to France ($0.95 \pm 0.02$), and Russia to France ($0.76 \pm 0.04$).
 This confirms the model's ability to recover healthy, multi-polar cooperation where communicative acts consistently align with on-board actions, allowing the contradiction loss to be minimized without severing topological links.